CDAT/cdms/docs/source/manual/cdms_2.rst

     "Horizontal-Grid", "``clone()``", "Return a transient copy of the grid."
     "Axis", "``getAxis(Integer n)``", "Get the n-th axis.n is either 0 or 1."
     "Tuple", "``getBounds()``", "Get the grid boundary arrays.
-         Returns a tuple ``(latitudeArray, longitudeArray)``, where latitudeArray is a Numpy array of latitude bounds, and similarly for longitudeArray.The shape of latitudeArray and longitudeArray depend on the type of grid:
+    Returns a tuple ``(latitudeArray, longitudeArray)``,
+    where latitudeArray is a Numpy array of latitude bounds, and similarly for longitudeArray.
+        The shape of latitudeArray and longitudeArray
+        depend on the type of grid:
            * For rectangular grids with shape (nlat, nlon), the boundary arrays have shape (nlat,2) and (nlon,2).
            * For curvilinear grids with shape (nx, ny), the boundary arrays each have shape (nx, ny, 4).
            * For generic grids with shape (ncell,), the boundary arrays each have shape (ncell, nvert) where nvert is the maximum number of vertices per cell.
            * For rectilinear grids: If no boundary arrays are explicitly defined (in the file or dataset), the result depends on the auto- Bounds mode (see ``cdms.setAutoBounds``) and the grid classification mode (see ``cdms.setClassifyGrids``).
         By default, autoBounds mode is enabled, in which case the boundary arrays are generated based on the type of grid.
            * If disabled, the return value is (None,None).For rectilinear grids:
            * The grid classification mode specifies how the grid type is to be determined.
            * By default, the grid type (Gaussian, uniform, etc.) is determined by calling grid.classifyInFamily.